Last updated on October 31, 2025

 Proposal

-You may notice a trend here: When Richard Garfield was planning on proposing to his then-girlfriend, Lily Wu, he wanted to do something special.
+You may notice a trend here: When Richard Garfield planned to propose to his then-girlfriend, Lily Wu, he wanted to do something special.
 He approached production manager Dave Howell and Quinton Hoover about making a special card to propose with.

 Dave created the cards, and Richard added them to a deck he play tested with Lily.
 On the fourth game, he finally drew and was able to play the card.
 Lily and Richard did get married, and the deck is apparently still intact.
 Eight more copies of Proposal were printed and given to family members as well as Dave and Quinton.